Searching for classic New England? Our list of the best things to do in Woodstock, VT will help you find it.

 Though Mon Vert would be our pick for best coffee in Woodstock, Soulfully Good also boasts some nice options, including a tasty maple latte.

-But they have great sandwiches which make for a perfect quick lunch.
+They also have great sandwiches which make for a perfect quick lunch.

 Tasty Dinner in Woodstock – Worthy Kitchen

-In an unassuming brown building, you’ll find the delicious Worthy Kitchen, a super casual eatery that is really crowded–and with good reason.
+In an unassuming brown building, you’ll find the delicious Worthy Kitchen, a super casual eatery that is often really crowded–and with good reason.
 This place is deeeelish.

 We ate a Saturday night meal here and had a tough time choosing what to order.
 Eventually, Nathan opted for a brisket sandwich, and I went classic–a cheeseburger.
 Both were excellent and served with good fries.

 Don’t miss the nice local beer menu, either.